Interpolation Hilbert spaces between Sobolev spaces: Proof of the main result

-Now formula \eqref{eq12} for the domain $\Omega$ will be deduced from \eqref{eq11}.
+Now formula \eqref{eq12} will be deduced from \eqref{eq11} in the remaining cases considered for $\Omega$, namely, where $\Omega$ is either an open half-space or a bounded domain in $\mathbb{R}^{n}$ with Lipschits boundary (cf. \cite[Sec.
+1.1.18]{Triebel06}, where classical interpolation methods are used).
 Note that the couple of Sobolev spaces in \eqref{eq12} is admissible.
 Let $R_{\Omega}$ stand for the operator that restricts distributions $u\in\mathcal{S}'(\mathbb{R}^{n})$ to $\Omega$.
-We have the following operators are bounded and surjective:
+We have the surjective bounded operators

-Applying the interpolation with the parameter $\psi$ we infer by \eqref{eq11} that the boundedness of the operators \eqref{eq15}, with $s\in\{s_{0},s_{1}\}$, implies boundedness of the operator
+Applying the interpolation with the parameter $\psi$, we infer, by \eqref{eq11}, that the boundedness of the operators \eqref{eq15}, with $s\in\{s_{0},s_{1}\}$, implies boundedness of the operator